Fuel TV (international)

-Fuel TV is a sports-orientated streaming service focusing on the culture of extreme sports such as skateboarding, snowboarding, wakeboarding, motocross, surfing, BMX and FMX.
+Fuel TV is a sports-orientated digital cable and satellite television action sports channel owned by FUEL TV Global, S.A.
+The channel is focused on the culture of extreme sports such as skateboarding, snowboarding, wakeboarding, motocross, surfing, BMX, FMX and is available in many countries including Portugal, China, North Africa and the Middle East.

-Originally launched as a weekly regional music and extreme sports broadcast in September 2001.
-Fuel TV aired on America WB affiliate WFLI-TV (channel 53, now a CW affiliate) in Chattanooga, Tennessee in the Saturday evening programming slot.
+Originally, Fuel TV was launched as a weekly regional music and extreme sports television series in September 2001 by video producer Chris Braly and aired on American WB affiliate WFLI-TV (channel 53, now a CW affiliate) in Chattanooga, Tennessee in the Saturday evening programming slot.

-In late 2003 News Corporation bought out the Fuel TV trademark and concept from founder Alistair Gosling and became a part of the Fox-Sports Network.
-As a cable and satellite channel, Fuel TV featured extreme sports programs ranging from original series, exclusive events, licensed films and creative interstitials.
+In July 2003 News Corporation began negotiations to buy out the Fuel TV trademark and concept from Chris Braly and make it a part of their Fox-Sports Network.
+As a rebranded cable and satellite channel, Fuel TV featured extreme sports programs ranging from original series, exclusive events, licensed films and creative interstitials.